awsdocs/aws-cloud9-user-guide/doc_source/sample-docker.md

 1. For **User**, type `ubuntu`\.

-1. For **Host**, type the pubic IP address of the Amazon EC2 instance, which you noted earlier\.
+1. For **Host**, type the public IP address of the Amazon EC2 instance, which you noted earlier\.

 1. For **Port**, type `9090`\.